hemantksingh/messup-learn/cloud/aws/VPC Networking.md

 ### Virtual Private Gateway

-managed gateway endpoint for VPC for Site to Site VPN connection using VPN and AWS Direct Connect does not introduce any extra latency but can end up increasing complexity with scale
+managed gateway endpoint for VPC for Site to Site VPN connection using VPN and AWS Direct Connect adds little latency but can end up increasing complexity with scale

 ### Transit Gateway

 * Network transit hub that connects multiple VPCs and on-premise networks via VPNs or Direct Connect links offers a simpler design and allows you to easily connect VPCs, AWS accounts and on-premise networks to a central hub
-* simplifies your network by stopping complex peering relationships, experiences a slight delay but infrastructure is streamlined and scalable
+* simplifies your network by stopping complex peering relationships, adds a small amount of latency as an extra hop but infrastructure is streamlined and scalable

 ### AWS Direct Connect

 AWS Direct Connect bypasses the public Internet and establishes a secure, dedicated connection from your infrastructure into AWS.
-This dedicated connection occurs over a standard 1 GB or 10 GB Ethernet fiber-optic cable with one end of the cable connected to your router and the other to an AWS Direct Connect router.
+This dedicated connection occurs over a standard Ethernet fiber-optic cable with one end of the cable connected to your router and the other to an AWS Direct Connect router.
+Dedicated ports come in 1, 10, 100 or 400 Gbps (400 Gbps since July 2024); hosted connections through a Direct Connect partner range from 50 Mbps to 25 Gbps.
 AWS has established these Direct Connect routers in large collocation facilities across the world, providing access to all AWS regions.
 With established connectivity via AWS Direct Connect, you can access your Amazon VPC and all AWS services.

 AWS Direct Connect is a great option for businesses that are seeking secure, ultra-low latency connectivity into AWS.
-While provisioning AWS Direct Connect can sometimes be more involved, it is worth it once the connectivity is established the because of the ease of predictable network performance and 60% cost savings.
+While provisioning AWS Direct Connect can sometimes be more involved, it is worth it once the connectivity is established because of the predictable network performance.

-### AWS-manged VPN
+### AWS Site-to-Site VPN

-AWS-managed VPN is a hardware IPsec VPN that enables you to create an encrypted connection over the public Internet between your Amazon VPC and your private IT infrastructure.
+AWS Site-to-Site VPN is a managed IPsec VPN that enables you to create an encrypted connection over the public Internet between your Amazon VPC and your private IT infrastructure.
 The VPN connection lets you extend your existing security and management policies to your VPC as if they were running within your own infrastructure.

 VPN is a great connectivity option for businesses that are just getting started with AWS.
 It is quick and easy to setup.
 Keep in mind, however, that VPN connectivity utilizes the public Internet, which can have unpredictable performance and despite being encrypted, can present security concerns.